 What can I complain about?

 - Quality of service provided by the RCMP in Canmore.

 - A complaint against a member of the RCMP Canmore Detachment.

 How do I make a complaint or compliment?

-Contact Staff Sergeant John Eneas at the Canmore RCMP detachment directly at 403.678.5519 or Greg Burt, Manager of Protective Services at 403-678-1576 and your information will be forwarded to the Public Complaints Director.
+Contact Staff Sergeant John Eneas at the Canmore RCMP detachment directly at 403.678.5519 or Greg Burt, Manager of Enforcement Services at 403-678-1576 and your information will be forwarded to the Public Complaints Director.